Arista Networks, Inc. (NYSE:ANET) Insider John F. Mccool Sells 996 Shares

 Wall Street Analyst Weigh In

 Several equities research analysts have recently issued reports on the stock.
-Piper Sandler lowered their price objective on shares of Arista Networks from $164.00 to $155.00 in a research report on Tuesday, January 17th.
-Cowen increased their target price on shares of Arista Networks from $212.00 to $225.00 and gave the stock an “outperform” rating in a report on Tuesday, February 14th.
-Cowen increased their target price on shares of Arista Networks from $203.00 to $212.00 and gave the stock an “outperform” rating in a report on Tuesday, December 13th.
+Cowen increased their price objective on shares of Arista Networks from $212.00 to $225.00 and gave the stock an “outperform” rating in a research report on Tuesday, February 14th.
+Needham & Company LLC increased their target price on shares of Arista Networks from $155.00 to $165.00 and gave the stock a “buy” rating in a report on Tuesday, February 14th.
+Morgan Stanley increased their target price on shares of Arista Networks from $130.00 to $140.00 and gave the stock an “equal weight” rating in a report on Tuesday, February 14th.
 The Goldman Sachs Group increased their target price on shares of Arista Networks from $170.00 to $190.00 and gave the stock a “buy” rating in a report on Wednesday.
-Finally, Needham & Company LLC increased their target price on shares of Arista Networks from $155.00 to $165.00 and gave the stock a “buy” rating in a report on Tuesday, February 14th.
+Finally, Loop Capital increased their target price on shares of Arista Networks from $181.00 to $188.00 and gave the stock a “buy” rating in a report on Tuesday, February 14th.
 Six analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
 According to MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $176.20.

 About Arista Networks